miklevin/MikeLev.in/_posts/2022-05-11-enabling-vim-s-visual-block-mode-on-linux-wsl-ctrl-v.md

 headline: "Activating Visual Block Mode in vim on Linux WSL: My Story"
 description: I recently discovered a powerful feature of vim called Visual Block mode, which allows you to quickly add text to multiple lines.
 However, this feature wasn't available in the Microsoft Terminal program when running vim under Linux in Windows via WSL.
 After a few steps, I was determined to figure out how to activate this feature and eventually succeeded.
 Learn how I overcame the challenge and how you can activate Visual Block mode in vim.
 keywords: vim, Visual Block mode, Linux, WSL, Ctrl+v, Microsoft Terminal, Windows, VSCode, JSON, Linux on Windows, VcXsrc X-Server, markdown, files, game, activate
-categories: vim, linux, wsl, json, microsoft
+categories: json, wsl, vim, microsoft, linux
 permalink: /blog/enabling-vim-s-visual-block-mode-on-linux-wsl-ctrl-v/
 layout: post
 group: blog